danielodeyemi/firegit/README.md

-# Git and Github - Some extra playing around
+# Git and Github +/- Some extra playing around

 Newest section, new repo, excuse the mess.
+-- Compare this --